Defflix/SCInsta/README.md

 ---

 > [!NOTE]
 > ❗️&nbsp;This is an [SCInsta](https://github.com/SoCuul/SCInsta) fork with [VLBHInsta](https://github.com/TbhLovers/VLBHInsta)'s focus features.
-I'm new to programming, therefore all [hyperlink](https://en.m.wikipedia.org/wiki/Hyperlink)s below are kept from the [original SCInsta repo](https://github.com/SoCuul/SCInsta).
+I'm new to programming, therefore all hyperlinks below are kept from the original [SoCuul's SCInsta repo](https://github.com/SoCuul/SCInsta).
 >
 > ❓ &nbsp;If you have any questions or need help with the tweak, visit the [Discussions](https://github.com/SoCuul/SCInsta/discussions) tab.
 >